sge-network/sge/docs/specs/Reward/05_State_Transitions.md

 ## **Grant Reward**

-When this is processed:
+Upon processing:

-- If the corresponding campaign exists and is not expired, continue the process.
+1. If the corresponding campaign exists and is not expired, proceed with the process.

-- Calculate reward distribution according to the reward amounts defined int the campaign and the reward type and category.
+2. Determine the distribution of rewards based on the defined reward amounts in the campaign, as well as the reward type and category.

-- Validate availability of the pool balance for the campaign.
+3. Verify the availability of the pool balance for the campaign.

-- Distribute the rewards according to the calculated distributions.
+4. Allocate the rewards according to the calculated distributions.

-- Update the campaign pool according to the distribution.
+5. Update the campaign pool based on the distribution.

-- Set Reward into the module state.
+6. Record the reward in the module state.

-- Set Reward by receiver into the module state.
+7. Record the reward by receiver in the module state.

-- Set Reward by campaign into the module state.
+8. Record the reward by campaign in the module state.

-> Note: The reward application modifies the campaign pool balance and accounts balances, but does not store reward application in the module state.
+> Note: The reward application alters the campaign pool balance and accounts balances but does not store the reward application in the module state.